 5. Queen Rania Hospital for Children/Pediatric Hospital (2009)

 This is the first hospital of its kind in Jordan.
-It has the capacity of 202 beds.
+It has a capacity of 202 beds.
 It includes Bone Marrow Transplantation Unit, Dialysis and Kidney Treatment Unit as well as the Infant/Neonatal Section.
-It accommodates all sub-specialties in pediatrics medicine and surgery.
+It accommodates all sub-specialities in paediatrics medicine and surgery.

 6. Princess Iman Research and Laboratory Science Centre (2002)

 It provides RMS with the latest and up-to-date laboratory services in pathology, laboratory medicine, electron microscopy, cytopathology, clinical chemistry, haematology, microbiology, virology, immunology and in the near future genetic and molecular biology.